Photo gallery

 About this product

-Fagus sylvatica Asplenifolia, also known as the Fern-leaf or Cut-leaf Beech, is a majestic cultivar of the Common Beech, Fagus sylvatica that has deeply serrated leaves.
+Fagus sylvatica Asplenifolia, also known as the Fern-leaf or Cut-leaf Beech, is a majestic cultivar of the Common Beech, Fagus sylvatica, which has deeply serrated leaves.

-It was introduced to the UK in the early 1800’s and has been a favourite as a specimen tree ever since.
+It was introduced to the UK in the early 1800s and has been a favourite specimen tree ever since.
 It won the RHS Award of Garden Merit in 2002.

-The most notable characteristic of this lovely tree is the dark green, long, deeply serrated leaves, which make a fine and interesting feature on such a large and impressive tree.
-The leaves are retained until fairly late in autumn, when they turn golden brown before falling.
-Like all Beech, this tree prefers to be planted on a fertile, well drained soil and will not perform well on clay or light sand.
+The most notable characteristic of this lovely tree is its dark green, long, deeply serrated leaves, which make a fine and interesting feature on such a large and impressive tree.
+The leaves are retained until late autumn, when they turn golden brown before falling.
+Like all Beech trees, this tree prefers to be planted in fertile, well-drained soil and will not perform well on clay or light sand.

 It retains a very regular pyramidal shape when young, broadening with age to become more like its parent.

-The key when planting such a magnificent specimen is to give it enough room to develop into the wonderful specimen tree that it wishes to be; any complimentary planting should not be closer than 10m away.
+The key to planting such a magnificent specimen is to give it enough room to develop into the wonderful specimen tree it wishes to be; any complementary planting should be no closer than 10m away.

-Fagus sylvatica Asplenifolia is a simply splendid tree, it is best planted in parklands, estates or arboretums where there is the space for it to reach its full capacity.
+Fagus sylvatica Asplenifolia is a simply splendid tree.
+It is best planted in parklands, estates, or arboretums where it has enough space to reach its full potential.

-The dark green colour of the foliage is perfect to couple with a complementary red or golden foliage tree for dramatic contrast.
+The dark green foliage is perfect for pairing with a complementary red or golden tree for dramatic contrast.

 Why do some trees hold onto their dead leaves?